Buffalo vs. Akron NCAA Football Odds, Plays and Insights | October 23, 2021

 Buffalo Stats and Trends

-- So far this year Buffalo has one win against the spread.

-- The Bulls have been favored by 11 points or more one time this season and have not covered the spread in any of them.
+- This season, the Bulls are winless against the spread when entering a game as a favorite of 11 points or more.

-- Buffalo's games this year have hit the over two times in six opportunities (33.3%).
+- Buffalo's games this year have hit the over on two of six set point totals (33.3%).

-- The Bulls have turned the ball over seven times this season, two fewer than the Zips have forced (9).
+- The Bulls have seven giveaways this season, while the Zips have nine takeaways .

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.